Affordable housing by country: China

 Within the policies and mandates set by the central government, local governments are responsible for the operation of the program.
 Local governments usually appropriate state-owned land to real estate developers, who are responsible for the finance and construction of affordable housing.
 The profit for real estate developers is controlled to be less than 3%, so as to keep the price of housing at the affordable level.
 Individuals need to apply for the affordable housing through household and income investigation.

 The program is controversial in recent years because of insufficient construction, poor administration, and widespread corruption.
 Local government has limited incentive to provide affordable housing, as it means lower revenue from land-transferring fees and lower local GDP.
 As a result, the funding of the program has been decreasing ever since its inception, and the affordable housing construction rate dropped from 15.6% (1997) to 5.2% (2008).
-Because of the limited supply of affordable housing and excessive housing demand from the middle- to low-income populations, affordable housing are usually sold at high market price.
+Because of the limited supply of affordable housing and excessive housing demand from the middle- to low-income populations, affordable housing units are usually sold at high market price.
 In many cities, ineligible high-income households own affordable housing units whereas many qualified families are denied access.

 Housing Provident Fund (HPF) Program is another policy effort to provide affordable housing.
 China introduced the Housing Provident Fund (HPF) program nationwide in 1995.
 It is similar to housing fund programs in other countries such as Thailand and Singapore.
 HPF provides a mechanism allowing potential purchasers who have an income to save for and eventually purchase a unit dwelling (which may be a formerly public housing unit).
 The HPF includes a subsidized savings program linked to a retirement account, subsidized mortgage rates and price discounts for housing purchases.